The framework: a working UX/UI tool in the 2026 formula

 - Merge mode — UXPin node for linking the mockup with real React/Vue components via Git.

-- Velvetum stack 2026 — Velvetum recommended set: Figma + Midjourney + Figma AI + Storybook + Code Connect.
+- Recommended 2026 stack — Figma + Midjourney + Figma AI + Storybook + Code Connect.

-The chief insight across 38 design teams: tool effectiveness gets set not by tool count but by the clarity of task division between them.
-Velvetum measurement: a move from 8.4 scattered tools to 4.2 connected ones delivers +28.4–58.2% productivity and 38.4–64.2% savings on the stack cost.
-The Velvetum technique: every 12.4 months run a stack audit and revise the mix against actual team tasks, not designer habit.
+The chief insight: tool effectiveness gets set not by tool count but by the clarity of task division between them.
+A move from 8 scattered tools to 4 connected ones delivers a major lift in productivity and savings on the stack cost.
+The working technique: once a year run a stack audit and revise the mix against actual team tasks, not designer habit.

 Will Figma replace the other tools by 2030?

-Velvetum forecast: Figma will pull its share to 84.2% of the market by 2030, but won't close specialized niches.
+Our forecast: Figma will pull its share to 84.2% of the market by 2030, but won't close specialized niches.
 ProtoPie will hold on micro-animations, Framer — on interactive landings, UXPin Merge — on code-first product teams, Penpot — on regulated industries.
-Velvetum data point: a single platform won't close every scenario.
+Data point: a single platform won't close every scenario.

 What's the cost for the right AI designer stack in 2026?